semenko/liquid-cell-atlas/workflow/README.md

 A standardized WGBS pipeline for our internally generated WGBS bisulfite & EM-seq data.
 This goes from .fastq to methylation calls (via bwa-meth) and extensive QC and plotting, using a Snakemake pipeline.

+## Output Data Structure

+Raw data files from [data](../data) are processed and analyzed by this snakemake workflow.
+Within each project directory, the output is (roughly) structured as:

+    SAMPLE_01/                  # e.g. melanoma / crc / healthy, etc.
+    │   SAMPLE.bam              # The final alignment file
+    |   SAMPLE.bam.bai          #   (and its index)
+    |── biscuit_qc/             # biscuit QC.sh text files
+    |── epibeds/                # epibed files (bgzip-compressed & tabix-indexed)
+    ├── fastp/                  # fastp statistics & logs
+    ├── fastqc/                 # fastqc graphs
+    ├── goleft/                 # goleft coverage plots
+    ├── logs/                   # runlogs from each pipeline component ├── methyldackel/           # mbias plots
+    ├── raw/
+    │   ├── ...fastq.gz         # Raw reads
+    |   ├── ...md5.txt          # Checksums and validation
+    ├── samtools/               # samtools statistics
+    SAMPLE_02/
+    ...
+    ...
+    multiqc/                    # A project-level multiqc stats across all data

+Note each project also has a `_subsampled` directory with identical structure, which is the result of the pipeline run on only 10M reads/sample.

 ## Reference Genome

 I chose GRCh38, with these specifics: